Navaratri in 2021, 2022, and 2023

-- Day 7: Saptami (October 16, 2018) is when the goddess is worshiped as Kalaratri, the dark night.
+- Day 7: Saptami (October 5, 2019) is when the goddess is worshiped as Kalaratri, the dark night.
 She appeared to destroy some particularly evil demons in the battle against Mahishasura.
 She's the goddess's fiercest form and represents protection from all troubles.
-Saraswati Puja is also to be performed on this day in 2018 due to astrological cycle.
-The color to be worn on this day is red.
+Saraswati Puja is also to be performed on this day.
+The color to be worn on this day is gray.

-- Day 8: Ashtami (October 17, 2018) is when the goddess is worshiped as Mahagauri, the younger version of Shailputri who had a very fair and perfect complexion.
+- Day 8: Ashtami (October 6, 2019) is when the goddess is worshiped as Mahagauri, the younger version of Shailputri who had a very fair and perfect complexion.
 She represents grace, the cleansing of sins, and betterment of society.
 This is also the most important day of Durga Puja.
-The color to be worn on this day is sky blue.
+The color to be worn on this day is purple.

 Note that in South India, Goddess Durga is worshiped during the first three days of the Navaratri festival, followed by Goddess Lakshmi during the next three days, and finally Goddess Saraswati on the last three days.